 PlayStation Now has been called the Netflix of Games, offering a way for PS4 and PC gamers to play a collection of PS3 and PS4 games without having to download them first.
-But while it seems like a good idea on the surface, the rather expensive monthly price-tag has gamers asking one question: is PS Now really worth buying?
+It sounds like a good idea, but with so many game streaming services available in 2019, gamers are asking one question: is PS Now worth buying?

 Here, we explain what PlayStation Now is, how much it costs compared to the competition and a selection of the best games you’re going to find on PS Now.

 PS Now is primarily a streaming service, much like Netflix, that allows you play any title of the huge catalogue of games without any need to download or install them on your device.
 Because the game itself is run on Sony's servers and streamed to you via the internet, you don't need a powerful PS4 or PC to play them – instead, the limiting factor is likely to be the speed and reliability of your internet connection.

 Sony recommends minimum internet speeds of 5Mbps and a low ping for the optimal gaming experience, so we’d check your internet speeds before signing up.